ilhabyrne/echino-metabarcoding/README.md

 # echino_metabarcoding

 Welcome to the GitHub repository associated with my Honours project conducted at the University of Queensland as part of the Bachelor of Science (Honours) program (August 2020 - May 2021).
-In this repository you can find the raw data associated with this metabarcoding project and the associated scripts and proccessed files used to produce the final results (which I hope will be published in an open access journal ONE DAY🤞).
+In this repository, you can find the raw data associated with this metabarcoding project and the associated scripts and processed files used to produce the final results.

 ## Project overview
 The main aim of this project was to use metabarcoding as a tool to identify the echinoderm larvae present in plankton samples (generously donated by the Australian Institute of Marine Science) and speak to the temporal and spatial variability in their occurrence.